-Update: This post was first published in 2019 and things have changed a lot over the past two years.
+Update: This post was first published in 2019 and things have changed a lot over the past four years.
 We updated this piece to remove newsletters that are defunct or no longer useful to journalists and added a handful more to help you stay up to date with the latest developments

 Here at Journalism.co.uk, we love a good newsletter.

 Those bite-sized summaries and tidbits to help ease into your day and bring you up to speed, whilst nursing your morning coffee.

 So we turn our attention to the must-read newsletters in our inboxes to help us keep our finger on the pulse of the industry.
 Here are some best picks to help journalists stay up to date:

 A comprehensive weekly roundup of the news and media industry including leading research and data, journalism opportunities, webinars and seminars, news stories and feature interviews.